 Several criteria may be used for selection of an advisor.
 It is best if you think out your expectations of an advisor before approaching the faculty member.
 The faculty member's intellectual and academic interests should closely match yours.
 The work style and personality of the advisor also needs to be compatible with yours.
 Students who want frequent contact with their advisor need to choose a person who is readily available.
 Some professors with greater status tend to have less discretionary time.
 The trade-off for working with them may be that you must work more on your own than preferred.
 Conversely, professors with greater status also have more contacts, both on and off campus and may be particularly helpful when it comes time for job placement.

 When selecting an advisor, you should have several conversations with that faculty member to determine if the relationship is a good match.
 You also should talk to other students who have the same advisor, weighing their judgment carefully, as personality and work styles differ among students.
 Find out how problem solving, time, and conflict resolution have worked out with this advisor.
+To support PhD students who would like to transition to a new advisor due to an unhealthy relationship with their advisor, the UC San Diego Jacobs School of Engineering launched the Guaranteed Transitional Support program.
+More information regarding this program could be found here.

 - Doctoral Committee